Swannanoa, New Zealand: John Evans Brown

-American John Evans Brown, arrived in Canterbury in 1864 and was known by the locals as "Yankee Brown".
+American John Evans Brown arrived in Canterbury in 1864 and was known by the locals as "Yankee Brown".
 Brown settled a farm in Canterbury on land owned by his brother in-law John Thomas Peacock, and named it after the Swannanoa River in Western North Carolina.
 He was elected to the Rangiora and Mandeville Road Board in January 1865.
 At the first Northern A & P show held in 1866, he and his family showed various birds; he won a prize for a peacock and his family won prizes for four different sorts of pigeons.
-When Brown eventually returned to Asheville, North Carolina, he named his home there "Zelandia".
+When Brown eventually returned to Asheville, North Carolina, he named his home there "Zealandia".

 Peacock Family

 John Thomas Peacock owned the land in which Swannanoa farm existed on in 1864, which was then transferred to his father, John Jenkins Peacock, in 1865.
 The land would remain in the Peacock family name until 1903, when it was sold to Vince William Wright.